LIBOR Transition FAQs

 - SOFR is an overnight rate and LIBOR is a term rate.
 LIBOR sets in advance and is paid in arrears.
 Hence, both counterparties to the transaction know in advance what interest will accrue in the current period.
 SOFR can be averaged or compounded, but either way, it will be calculated and set in arrears, thus not offering the same upfront certainty as LIBOR until the end of the current calculation or payment period.

 - No term market exists in the repo market, but this is starting to develop through SOFR futures contracts, long-dated SOFR interest rate swaps, and SOFR-based bonds.
 The Treasury is considering issuing SOFR based notes and bonds.
 The more that longer-dated SOFR transactions get issued, the more data there will be to build a term structure, or a forward curve, for SOFR.
-We would be amiss not to mention that this is currently a major market concern and one of the reasons that many market participants are calling for a delay, or a complete discontinuation, with this transition.
+This is a major market concern and one of the many reasons that many market participants called for the eventually granted delay in the USD LIBOR transition.

 - As discussed in the question and answer above, there is not a deep, liquid forward market for term SOFR rates.

 - Systems that capture, calculate, and provide rate related information (as they do now for LIBOR) will all have to be modified to account for SOFR.
 This endeavor is not expected to equal the amount of effort nor cost as seen with the global Y2K project prior to the year 2000, for example, but nevertheless the estimated cost to the world’s largest 14 banks alone for this LIBOR transition will be over $1.2 billion.